wazuh/wazuh-documentation/source/integrations-guide/elastic-stack/index.rst

 `Elasticsearch <https://www.elastic.co/what-is/elasticsearch>`__ is the central component of the Elastic Stack, (commonly referred to as the `ELK Stack <https://www.elastic.co/elastic-stack/>`__ - Elasticsearch, Logstash, and Kibana), which is a set of free and open tools for data ingestion, enrichment, storage, analysis, and visualization.

-In this guide, you can find how to integrate Wazuh with Elastic in the following ways:
+In this guide, you can find out how to integrate Wazuh with Elastic in the following ways:

 -  `Wazuh indexer integration using Logstash`_
 -  `Wazuh server integration using Logstash`_